 In any of these situations, the ability to carry out a dynamic risk assessment allows the employee to identify a potentially dangerous environment or situation and take the appropriate steps to leave the environment or remove the risk before it causes an accident or incident.

 It is important to note that dynamic risk assessments should in no way replace risk assessments carried out by the business.
 Risk assessments are a legal requirement and should be carried out by the employer before employees enter the workplace.
 If the workplace cannot be risk assessed, the job role still requires a risk assessment.
-Take a look at our advice on carrying out a risk assessment.

 Tips for performing a dynamic risk assessment